HIV Vaccines 2022

 HIV Vaccine Candidates 2022

-mRNA-1574 - Produced by Moderna Inc., is participating in the HVTN 302 study to examine the safety and immune responses: 1) BG505 MD39.3 mRNA, 2) BG505 MD39.3 gp151 mRNA, and 3) BG505 MD39.3 gp151 CD4KO mRNA.
-Each investigational vaccine candidate is designed to present the spike protein found on the surface of HIV that facilitates entry into human cells.
-Each experimental vaccine encodes for different but highly related stabilized proteins.
+mRNA-1574 - Produced by Moderna Inc. and participating in the U.S. NIH's HVTN 302 study to examine the safety and immune responses: 1) BG505 MD39.3 mRNA, 2) BG505 MD39.3 gp151 mRNA, and 3) BG505 MD39.3 gp151 CD4KO mRNA.
+Each investigational vaccine candidate is designed to present the spike protein found on the surface of HIV that facilitates entry into human cells and encodes for different, but highly related stabilized proteins.

 mRNA-1644 (eOD-GT8 60mer) - Was developed by scientific teams at IAVI and Scripps Research and delivered via Moderna's mRNA platform.
 Recent findings from the Phase I clinical trial IAVI G001 showed that vaccination with the HIV immunogen eOD-GT8 60mer as a recombinant protein vaccine safely induced the targeted immune responses in 97% of recipients.